Queen bee syndrome: In the workplace

-Recent research has postulated that queen bee syndrome may be a product of certain cultural influences, especially those related to the modern workplace.
-In a study done in the Netherlands by B. Derks, N. Ellemers, C. van Laar and K. de Groot, it was found that women who displayed the most “queen bee” tendencies (portrayal of “masculine” traits, distancing from other women, gender stereotyping) experienced the highest levels of gender-based discrimination earlier on in their careers.
-This supports the theory that the queen bee phenomenon is a consequence of gender-based discrimination inflicted on women trying to get ahead in their careers.
+Recent research has postulated that queen bee syndrome may be a product of cultural influences, especially those related to the modern workplace.
+One study done in the Netherlands found that women who displayed the most "queen bee" tendencies were the same women who experienced the highest levels of gender-based discrimination earlier on in their careers.
+Naomi Ellemers posited that the queen bee phenomenon is a consequence of gender-based discrimination inflicted on women trying to get ahead in their careers.
 "Queen bee" women, aware of their sacrifices made in order to become successful, see other up-and-coming women and believe they should be able to figure out how to achieve success without assistance or a whole movement, just as they did.
 These tendencies of women themselves subsequently maintain the barriers sustained by occupational sexism to shut them out.
-However, when it comes to women of similar seniority, “queen bees” are supportive, believing these women have also worked hard for their success.
+However, when it comes to women of similar seniority, "queen bees" are supportive, believing these women have also worked hard for their success.

 It appears that the social dynamics of unbalanced work environments bring about the most discrimination.
 In a 1982 study by Gutek & Morasch, they found that in both female and male-dominated workplaces, women experienced higher levels of gender-based discrimination and sexual harassment as opposed to a workplace with roughly equal numbers of men and women.

 Researchers have hypothesized that queen bee behavior may be developed by women who have achieved senior positions in their respective fields as a way to defend themselves against the gender bias experienced in the workplace.
-Distancing themselves from female subordinates attempting to advance in their own careers allows “queen bees” to connect with their male colleagues while demonstrating stereotypically masculine qualities such as assertiveness or leadership, which are attributed to success.
-By exhibiting these "masculine" traits, “queen bees” further legitimize their right to be in important professional positions as well as attaining job security by showing commitment to their careers.
+Distancing themselves from female subordinates attempting to advance in their own careers allows "queen bees" to connect with their male colleagues while demonstrating stereotypically masculine qualities such as assertiveness or leadership, which are attributed to success.
+By exhibiting these "masculine" traits, "queen bees" further legitimize their right to be in important professional positions as well as attaining job security by showing commitment to their careers.

-Research has shown that women exhibiting queen bee qualities are less likely to hire the female when choosing between a highly qualified male candidate and an equally qualified female candidate due to ‘competition threat’.
-With a highly qualified female candidate, the “queen bee” might feel threatened.
-When asked to choose between a moderately qualified male candidate and an equally qualified female candidate, “queen bees” were again less likely to hire the female candidate, this time due to ‘collective threat’.
-In this case, the “queen bee” might worry the female candidate would reflect negatively on her, as women in male-dominated workplaces are often grouped together by social categorization.
+Research has shown that women exhibiting queen bee qualities are less likely to hire the woman when choosing between a highly qualified male candidate and an equally qualified female candidate due to 'competition threat'.
+With a highly qualified female candidate, the "queen bee" might feel threatened.
+When asked to choose between a moderately qualified male candidate and an equally qualified female candidate, "queen bees" were again less likely to hire the female candidate, this time due to 'collective threat'.
+In this case, the "queen bee" might worry the female candidate would reflect negatively on her, as women in male-dominated workplaces are often grouped together by social categorization.